hashicorp-education/learn-vault-openldap-ssh/README.md

     Success!
 Data written to: ldap/config
     ```

-1. Then, rotate the root credential so that Vault has sole control of it from this point going forward.
+1. Rotate the root credential so that Vault has sole control of it from this point forward.

     ```shell
     vault write -f ldap/rotate-root